-Duration of a course: 6 days (Monday to Saturday)
+Duration of a course: 6 days (Monday through Saturday)

 Modality: Online through the USMEXFUSION Academy educational platform

 Asynchronous courses.
 Participants do NOT have to be online at specific times.
-They carry out the activities in times that their agendas allow:
+They carry out the activities in times that their agendas allow.
+Participants:

 - Interact with the expert and with other participants through discussion forums every day